-The modernization of Greek legislation, in combination with the reduction of real estate taxes and the increase of the tax-free amount on donations and parental benefits, gradually lead on the one hand to a strong demand for housing and a rise in rent amounts and on the other hand to a rise in real estate values and, in general, despite the fears and the global negative effects of the COVID-19 pandemic, create the conditions for an upward trajectory in the real estate market in Greece.
+The modernization of the Greek legislation, in combination with, (a) the digitisation of a quite large part of public sector procedures - through the launch of many electronic applications to facilitate citizens' transactions, (mainly tax) and (b) the reduction of real estate taxes and the increase of the tax-free amount on gifts/donations and parental donations, gradually lead on the one hand to a strong demand for housing and a rise in rent amounts and on the other hand to a rise in real estate values.
+In general, despite the global negative effects of the COVID-19 pandemic and the global energy crisis, continue to strengthen and create the conditions for an upward trajectory in the real estate market in Greece.